 20.2.
 Report cards are confidential and must not be shared with other students or their parents other than the class teacher and/or administration.
 Appointments for parents can be setup during the School year for any detailed discussions if required.

-21.1 Visiting Hours for walk in are from 1:00 p.m. to 3:00 p.m. on Wednesday.
-On thursday with prior appointment only.
-To be taken a day a head via email.
+21.1 Visiting Hours for walk-in is from 1:00 p.m. to 3:00 p.m. on Wednesday.
+On Thursday with prior appointment only to be a day ahead via email.
 Complaints and concerns regarding a student’s progress and behaviour must be made in writing directly to the Section In-charge / Principal and not to the class teacher.